-I’ve spent the last four decades of my life working with young people who see themselves as trapped behind a wall-less prison with no exits, who live their lives hidden in the shadows of invisibility as far as white society is concerned.
-They know all too well that their daily experience—whether it’s going to lousy schools, or succumbing to drug use and abuse, or being the victims of crime, lack of employment prospects, or economic despair and hopelessness—doesn’t matter unless it interferes with or disrupts the lives of the white mainstream.
+I’ve spent the last four decades of my life working with young people who see themselves as trapped behind a wall-less prison, who live their lives hidden in the shadows of invisibility as far as white society is concerned.
+They know all too well that their daily experience—whether it’s going to underfunded schools, succumbing to drug use, or being the victims of police brutality and socioeconomic disparities—doesn’t matter unless it interferes with or disrupts the lives of the white mainstream.
 While deeply rooted in the racial fabric of our country’s history, life behind the wall-less prison remains a mostly untold story.

 Black kids know perfectly well how they’re perceived by white society: they’re threatening thugs and future criminals who need to be contained by any means necessary.
 Isn’t this the prevailing sentiment that undergirds the shooting of countless numbers of unarmed black men by law enforcement on a regular basis?
 Whether in a car or walking, running toward or away from the police, unarmed or carrying a toy weapon, the narrative is always the same: they were dangerous and we feared for our lives.

 At an early age, I’d learned that it could even be dangerous to use your hands around white people.
 When my friend Julius and I would go shopping with our parents, we were sternly told, “Now, be sure to keep your hands in your pockets while we’re in the store.
 Do you understand me?”
 Even writing this now brings tears to my eyes.
 Keeping our hands in our pockets was an accommodation that we had to make for white people because our parents were worried that we’d otherwise be presumed criminals—even at age 5.
 Julius, now a respected physician, recently mentioned that he still finds himself jamming his hands into his pockets when walking through a department store.